-Fig. 37: Read-off display value (example)
+Fig. 36: Reading-off the display value

-- 1. Make sure that the pointer and the scale graduation mark on the display scale are in alignment (Fig. 37). - 2.
-To obtain the greatest reading accuracy, read-off at eye level.
-The read-off value can be falsified by viewing at an angle from above or below (parallax error). - 3.
-Read-off the displayed value on the scale.
+- 1. Make sure that the pointer and the scale mark of the display scale are in alignment.(Fig. 36). - 2.
+Look straight on.
+By viewing at an angle from above or below the reading can be falsified (Parallax error). - 3.
+Read-off the value from the display scale.